Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Pencil Transducers

-Also called CW Doppler probes, are utilized to measure blood flow and speed of sound in blood.
+Pencil probes, also called CW Doppler probes, are used to measure blood flow and the speed of sound in blood.

 Endocavitary Transducers

-The endocavitary transducers include endovaginal, endorectal, and endocavity transducers (for example, the Philips C10-4EC endocavitary probe below).
+Endocavitary transducers include endovaginal, endorectal, and endocavity probes (for example, the Philips C10-4ec endocavity probe below).

-There is also the transesophageal (TEE) probe.
-As well as the previously mentioned probes, it has a small footprint and is used for internal examinations.
+There are also the transesophageal echocardiography (TEE probe) and the transesophageal probe (TEE).
+As the previously mentioned probes, it has a small footprint and is used for internal examinations.

 It is often employed in cardiology to obtain a better image of the heart through the oesophagus.
 The frequency is middle, in the range of 3Mhz – 10Mhz.